Man Made

 Man Made explores the male as an individual: his habits, idiosyncrasies, passions, talents and drives.
 It also seeks to understand males as a group: exploring energy, physicality, memory, knowledge, leadership, belonging, work and play.

-Performed by a cast of male dancers from 12 to 70 years old, Man Made explores four states of manhood, the transition from boy to man, the forces that push and pull the sons of the world, the muscle strength factor, ageing in the skin of men.
+Performed by a cast of male dancers from 12 to 70 years old, Man Made explores four states of manhood, the transition from boy to man, the forces that push and pull the sons of the world, the muscle strength factor, and aging in the skin of men.

 Winner 2018 Australian Dance Award, Outstanding Achievement in Community Dance.